geziefer/quarkus-microservices/README.md

 ## Prerequisites
 > `step_00_initial`
-- Note: This demo uses Windows, adapt commands to Linux/Mac accordingly
+- note: This demo uses Windows, adapt commands to Linux/Mac accordingly
-- Install
+- install
   - IDE of choice + git (which you surely have)
   - Java (should be latest LTS release, but here 11 is used)
   - Docker (Docker Desktop for Windows)
- - Clone this repo
+- clone this repo
- - Open folder in IDE
+ - open folder in IDE
- - Start Docker
+ - start Docker
- - Open 5 terminals git bash
+ - open 7 terminals git bash in project root
- - Open browser
+ - open browser

 ## Villains Service: REST
 ### Step 10: Villains Service - Create